tensorflow/tensorflow/README.md

 [![Documentation](https://img.shields.io/badge/api-reference-blue.svg)](https://www.tensorflow.org/api_docs/) |

 [TensorFlow](https://www.tensorflow.org/) is an end-to-end open source platform for machine learning.
 It is the most common framework for training and deploying deep neural networks.
-Tensorflow has variety of builtin modules for tasks in [Computer Vision] (https://en.wikipedia.org/wiki/Computer_vision), [Natural Language Processing] (https://en.wikipedia.org/wiki/Natural_language_processing), [Reinforcement Learning] (https://en.wikipedia.org/wiki/Reinforcement_learning), and other domains.
+Tensorflow has variety of builtin modules for tasks in [Computer Vision](https://en.wikipedia.org/wiki/Computer_vision), [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing), [Reinforcement Learning](https://en.wikipedia.org/wiki/Reinforcement_learning), and other domains.

 Tensorflow is easy to learn and use, it has a comprehensive and flexible ecosystem of [tools](https://www.tensorflow.org/resources/tools),